arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 }
 ```

-The `changeRelay()` function manages the relay and status LED state based on the received input message.
-This function is called after receiving data via RS-485 to update the relays and status LED states accordingly:
+The `changeRelay()` function manages the relay and status LED state based on the received input packet.
+This function is called after receiving data via RS-485 to update the relay and status LED states accordingly:

 ```arduino
 /**